-The Cold War was a period of geopolitical tension between the Soviet Union and the United States, lasting from the end of World War II until the early 1990s.
-It was characterized by ideological differences, military buildup, and a constant threat of nuclear war.
-One of the most significant events during this era was the fall of the Berlin Wall, which took place on November 9, 1989.
-However, did the Cold War truly come to an end when the Berlin Wall fell?
-Let’s delve into this question and explore the complexities of the situation.
+The Cold War was the geopolitical confrontation between the Soviet Union and the United States, from the end of World War II to the beginning of the 1990s.
+Ideological differences, military buildup and a never ending threat of nuclear war characterized it.
+No doubt one of the major events fell in this era: The fall of Berlin Wall on 9th November 1989.
+Yet did the Cold War actually end when the Berlin Wall came down?
+But we should delve into this question, and see what the complexity of the situation is.

 Understanding the Cold War

-The Cold War was essentially a standoff between the two superpowers, the United States and the Soviet Union.
-It was a conflict of ideologies, capitalism versus communism, democracy versus totalitarianism.
-This rivalry led to the division of Europe into two spheres of influence, with the United States supporting Western Europe and the Soviet Union establishing its dominance over Eastern Europe.
+What is called the Cold War was the standoff between the United States on the one hand and the Soviet Union on the other.
+It was an ideological one, capitalism versus communism, democracy versus totalitarianism.
+For that reason, Europe was split into the two spheres of influence, with the US supporting the West European and the Soviet Union making its own pocket of power over Eastern Europe.

 The Berlin Wall: Symbol of Division